jakkn/nwn-devbase/README.md

 ## Intended audience
 - **Admin** - Please see [SETUP](https://github.com/jakkn/nwn-devbase/blob/master/SETUP.md).
-It contains instructions on how to initialize and customize the repository to your custom server.
+It contains instructions on how to initialize and customize the repository to your server.
 - **Developers** - Continue reading.
 You will find instructions on how to initialize and use these tools below.